chvndb/errai-gradle-demo/README.md

 # WORK IN PROGRESS

-# Errai Demo
+# Errai & Gradle Demo

+Errai demo running on a Wildfly server.

+## General

-This application demonstrates how Errai can be setup using Gradle and Docker.
+This application demonstrates how GWT & Errai can be setup using Gradle.
 The Gradle compilation outputs an exploded WAR which is then mounted by a dockerized Wildfly instance.

+This demo only depends on build-in gradle plugins.
+The main reason is to explain how the gradle build system can be configured for a specific purpose.

-## Prerequisites
+## Dependencies

+* JDK 8
-* docker
+* Docker >= 1.13.0
-* docker-compose
+* docker-compose >= 1.10.0

 ## Build and Deploy

 Start the application server and compile the source code:

     % ./gradlew start

     % open http://localhost:8080/app

 Stop the application server: